philzook58/philzook58.github.io/_posts/2019-10-10-concolic-weakest-precondition-is-kind-of-like-a-lens.markdown

-I often think of a state machine as a function taking s -> s.
+I often think of a state machine as a function taking `s -> s`.
 However, this is kind of restrictive.
-It is possible to have heterogenous transformations s -> s'.
+It is possible to have heterogenous transformations `s -> s'`.
 Why not?
 I think I am often thinking about finite state machines, which we really don't intend to have a changing state size.
 Perhaps we allocated new memory or something or brought something into or out of scope.
 We could model this by assuming the memory was always there, but it seems wasteful and perhaps confusing.
 We need to a priori know everything we will need, which seems like it might break compositionally.